Avoiding future oral health problems by removing third molars

-Between 20 and 25 percent of people are born with anywhere between one and three wisdom teeth, and 35 percent are born without any.
 If you’re experiencing some tenderness and pain towards the back of your mouth, past your visible molars, this could be a sign that your wisdom teeth are beginning to grow.
 Typically, this occurs anywhere between the ages of 17 and 25.
-At Breckinridge Dental & Orthodontics, we offer pain-free wisdom tooth removal to help ease your discomfort and preserve your oral health.
+At Thrive Dental and Orthodontics Richardson, we offer pain-free wisdom tooth removal to help ease your discomfort and preserve your oral health.

 If there isn’t enough room for your wisdom teeth to healthily grow into your mouth, then it can cause some serious issues if they aren’t removed.
 In these cases, we’ll likely suggest extracting them to prevent some of these issues from arising: